bocoup/jqfundamentals.com/content/events/index.md

     $( 'li' ).trigger( 'click.mynamespace' );

-## Binding Multiple Events at Once
+## Binding multiple events at once

 Another benefit of using `.on()` is the ability to bind to multiple events at once.
 For example, you might want to run the same code when a user scrolls the